 If you want to drop a class after the 12th class day, you can Q drop before the Q-drop deadline.
 Texas law allows you at most six Q drops while you are in college in any public Texas institution.

-Students with a documented disability may request appropriate academic accommodations.
+Students with a documented disability are highly encouraged to request appropriate academic accommodations.

 You must inform the instructor of any accommodations you may need during the first two weeks of the semester to receive appropriate accommodations.
 If at any time the class or physical spaces are not fully accessible to you, please let the instructor know.
 If any accommodations become necessary at any time during the semester, please contact the instructor as soon as possible with a letter from the SSD office to give the teaching staff ample time to try to make appropriate accommodations.
 Last-minute accommodation requests will be denied.